AzureAD/microsoft-authentication-library-for-js/docs/performance.md

 ## Bypass cloud instance discovery resolution

 By default, during the process of retrieving a token, MSAL.js will make a network request to retrieve metadata associated with the various Azure clouds.
-If you would like to skip this network request, you can provide the required metadata in the configuration of `UserAgentApplication`.
+If you would like to skip this network request, you can provide the required metadata in the configuration of `PublicClientApplication`.

 **Important:** It is your application's responsibility to ensure it is using correct, up-to-date cloud instance metadata.
 Failure to do so may result in your application not working correctly.